 Bluetooth this, wireless that, with all the light being shone on the true wireless market, it’s easy to forget that on- and over-ear headphones have skin in the wireless audio ring, too.
 Well the Grado GW100 will please open-back listeners who want a little more freedom to move.

-Editor’s note: this review was updated on April 22, 2019, to reflect objective scoring methods.
+Editor’s note: this review was updated on March 5, 2020, to address price changes.

 Who is the Grado GW100 for?